JabRef/user-documentation/en/SQLDatabase.md

 Since version 5.0 JabRef supports secure SSL connection to the database.
 For PostgreSQL make sure the server supports SSL and you have correctly setup the [certificates](https://www.postgresql.org/docs/current/static/ssl-tcp.html).
 Then [convert the client certificates](https://jdbc.postgresql.org/documentation/head/ssl-client.html) into a java readable format and import them into a (custom) keystore.
 For MySQL the procedure is similar.
 [Setting up MySQL with SSL](https://dev.mysql.com/doc/refman/8.0/en/using-encrypted-connections.html) and [converting the certificates](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-using-ssl.html) for the java keystore.
 However, it has only been tested with PostgreSQL.
-Once the certificates are imported into the keystore, specify the path to the keystore file in the connection dialog and the password for acessing the keystore.
+Once the certificates are imported into the keystore, specify the path to the keystore file in the connection dialog and the password for accessing the keystore.

 ![Screenshot of Connect to shared database dialog](./images/open-shared-database-dialog.png)